sasha-bo/nginx-conf-parser/README.md

 # nginx-conf-parser

 A PHP library for parsing nginx.conf files.
+No dependencies.

 ### Installing